mslawsky/time-optimization-using-80-20-analysis/README.md

-# Time Optimization Analysis Using 80/20 Principle
+# Time-Value Optimization Analysis Using 80/20 Principle

 **Data-Driven Activity Analysis for Maximum Impact**
 Analysis of 9 months of activity data (February-November 2024) to optimize time-resource allocation and value generation.